Quantum computing: Quantum information processing

 Computer engineers typically describe a modern computer's operation in terms of classical electrodynamics.

-Within these "classical" computers, some components (such as semiconductors and random number generators) may rely on quantum behavior, but these components are not isolated from their environment, so any quantum information quickly decoheres.

-While programmers may depend on probability theory when designing a randomized algorithm, quantum mechanical notions like superposition and interference are largely irrelevant for program analysis.
+In these "classical" computers, some components (such as semiconductors and random number generators) may rely on quantum behavior; however, because they are not isolated from their environment, any quantum information eventually quickly decoheres.
+While programmers may depend on probability theory when designing a randomized algorithm, quantum-mechanical notions such as superposition and wave interference are largely irrelevant in program analysis.

 Quantum programs, in contrast, rely on precise control of coherent quantum systems.
 Physicists describe these systems mathematically using linear algebra.
 Complex numbers model probability amplitudes, vectors model quantum states, and matrices model the operations that can be performed on these states.
 Programming a quantum computer is then a matter of composing operations in such a way that the resulting program computes a useful result in theory and is implementable in practice.

-The prevailing model of quantum computation describes the computation in terms of a network of quantum logic gates.
-This model is a complex linear-algebraic generalization of boolean circuits.